Home » Getting Started with the HRS » Restricted Data

 Next, review the following step-by-step flowchart (or text narrative) which outlines procedures for preparing and submitting the Restricted Data Application that must be approved in order for you to obtain these files.
 For details on merge restrictions, please review the HRS File Merge Cross-Reference Table.
 There are limitations on the reporting of analysis results produced by using HRS restricted data.
 A full description of these limitations is contained in Maintaining Respondent Privacy and Anonymity: Guidelines for HRS Restricted Data Users

-If you choose the VDI, follow the instructions outlined in the document HRS - MiCDA Enclave Application Information
+If you choose the VDI (the default), follow the instructions outlined on the HRS - MiCDA Enclave Application Information page.

 Special procedures must be followed to obtain Center for Medicare and Medicaid Services (CMS) research data.
 See the HRS/CMS Research Data page for information on how to apply for (and pay for) these data.
 Users with content questions related to Parts A and B Claims and Summary Files may wish to review the variable definitions and frequencies for the Standard, Geographic, and Provider Releases.